Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/gettingstarted.md

 ## Utilizing the Split Window Feature

-For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the Top right corner.
+For convenience, you can open the lab guide in a separate window by selecting the **Split Window** button from the top right corner.

 ![Use the Split Window Feature](media/spl.png)